avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 # DA16200 Quickstart Guide

-This document and the information it contains is CONFIDENTIAL and remains the property of our company.
-It may not be copied or communicated to a third party or used for any purpose other than that for which it is supplied without the prior written consent of our company.
-This document must be destroyed with a paper shredder.

 ## Boards

 Please refer to the Renesas guide “User Manual, DA16200 DA16600 FreeRTOS Getting Started Guide, UM-WI-056” to check that the configuration shown above is valid - in case there are changes in the future.